jonghwanhyeon/namu-wiki-extractor/README.md

 ## API
 ### namuwiki.extractor.extract_text(source)
-Strips all namu mark from `source` and extracts its plain text only.
+Strips all namu marks from `source` and extracts its plain text only.
 Returns extracted plain text.

 #### Parameter
 - `source`: text from a namu wiki document